re-data/re-data/docs/docs/getting_started/toy_shop/generate_data/compute_first_metrics.md

  "postgres"."toy_shop"."companies"      |             | global__row_count |    8  | 2021-01-01 00:00:00 | 2021-01-02 00:00:00
 ```

-We can of course inspect any of those metrics and it maybe also really usefull to write dbt tests for values we expect in those.

 Now, let's add some extra metrics to customize monitoring for our needs